Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Performance Insights

-- The Fighting Illini average 75.9 points per game (28th in college basketball) while giving up 65.1 per outing (200th in college basketball).
-They have a +337 scoring differential overall and outscore opponents by 10.8 points per game.

-- Offensively, Illinois is posting 72.7 points per game this year in conference contests.
-To compare, its overall average (75.9 points per game) is 3.2 PPG higher.
+- With 72.7 points per game in Big Ten matchups, Illinois is posting 3.2 fewer points per game in conference games compared to its season average (75.9 PPG).

+- The Fighting Illini are averaging 79.9 points per game this year at home, which is 7.7 more points than they're averaging on the road (72.2).

-- Offensively, the Fighting Illini have fared better at home this season, posting 79.9 points per game, compared to 72.2 per game on the road.
+- Defensively, Illinois has played better in home games this year, allowing 63.6 points per game, compared to 67.4 when playing on the road.

+- The Fighting Illini have been putting up 71.1 points per game in their last 10 appearances, an average that's slightly lower than the 75.9 they've scored over the course of the 2022-23 season.

 Mississippi State Performance Insights